 - For Enable multi-core rendering for playback, change the value to FALSE; for Disable multi-core rendering, set the value to TRUE.
 Then click Apply and OK.

 Restart Vegas Pro to make sure the changes are saved, then check if your problem still persists.
-If this doesn’t seem to help, we have one more fix below that you can try.
+If this doesn’t seem to help, try the next fix.

 As we mentioned above, video editing programs like Vegas Pro require intensive CPU resources.
 Normally we’d want to allocate as many resources as possible to Vegas Pro, but it’s not the case if the program keeps crashing and you can’t identify the cause.
 Instead, you can try to disable one CPU core for Vegas Pro to see if it helps: